Welcome

 What is Therapeutic Play?

-I believe in the power of play as it is a child’s means of communication and expression.
-I support the children in their personal journey and provide them with the means to cope better with different situations in life and empower them to fulfill their potential.
+I believe in the power of play, as it is a child’s means of communication and expression.
+I support the children in their personal journey, provide them with the means to cope better with different situations in life, and empower them to fulfill their potential.
 Working closely and collaborating with parents is essential for achieving the goals and aims of therapy and its success.

 “I believe in the power of play as it is a child’s means of communication and expression”